dawdlestudios/www/src/content/guide/zola.md

 ---
-title: Creating a Blog
+title: Creating a Website with Zola
 ---

-So you want to create a site with a blog?
+So you want to create a more complex website than just a few HTML files, like a blog or a portfolio?
 Great!
 This guide will show you how to get started.

 ## Static Site Generators